PKUFlyingPig/MIT6.1600/docs/lab1.md

 1. Find a weakness in the authentication scheme that allows an adversary to mount an attack against scenario 4.

-2. Implement your attack by modifying `AttackThree` in [attack.py](https://github.com/mit-pdos/6.1600-labs/blob/main/merkle/attack.py).
+2. Implement your attack by modifying `AttackFour` in [attack.py](https://github.com/mit-pdos/6.1600-labs/blob/main/merkle/attack.py).
   Run `make check` to check if your attack works.